stephenostermiller/stack-exchange-2-mysql/README.md

 ### Requirements

-- About 200 GB of free disk space, 100 for the compressed archive download and 100 for the database.
+- About 300 GB of free disk space, 100 for the archive download and 200 for the database.
 - Download a Stack Exchange data dump from https://archive.org/details/stackexchange
 - Install dependencies: `sudo apt install mysql-server python3-mysql.connector p7zip-full`

 ### Usage

-- Connect to MySQL and create a database and user for this data.
+1. Connect to MySQL and create a database and user.
 For example:
    ```sql
    CREATE DATABASE IF NOT EXISTS stackexchange;
    CREATE USER IF NOT EXISTS 'stackexchange'@'%' IDENTIFIED WITH mysql_native_password  BY 'my-password';